-During their first month of dating, he often asked
+During their first months of dating, he often asked

-‘What are you made of?’,
+‘What are you made of?’

-‘I have no idea’,
+‘I have no idea’

-and kiss him with hot burning lips.
+And kissed him with hot, burning lips.

 ‘Is that so?’ he laughed.

-‘Like the world is going to end tonight!’ she smiled.
-‘Your words come out so strong, I feel like reading fireworks shapes into the night sky; and you are more of a cloud, darling.’
+‘Like the world is going to end tonight!
+Your words come out so strong.
+Like firecrackers in the night sky.
+And you’re more like a cloud, sweetheart.’

 ‘But what about the worst?’